 If your home has hard water and you have a water softening system installed, it may be the cause of the low water pressure.
-If you try bypassing the water softener and the water pressure increases, then it’s safe to say that the softener is the problem and you should call a professional plumber for adjustments.
+If you try bypassing the water softener and the water pressure increases, then it’s safe to say that the softener is the problem and you should call a professional Toronto plumber for adjustments.

 Check the Neighbourhood

-If a city crew is doing some type of water maintenance work in your neighbourhood, the water pressure for some houses might be affected.
+If a city crew is doing some type of water maintenance work in your neighborhood, the water pressure for some houses might be affected.
 If a water main has broken or if a nearby fire hydrant is being used, then your water pressure may be lower.

 Is It Cold Outside?